APfincode/Orakle/README.md

 ## Supported Models

-Hyper Alpha Arena supports any OpenAI API compatible language model. **For best results, we recommend using Deepseek** for its cost-effectiveness and strong performance in trading scenarios.
+Orakle supports any OpenAI API compatible language model. **For best results, we recommend using Deepseek** for its cost-effectiveness and strong performance in trading scenarios.

 Supported models include:
 - **Deepseek** (Recommended): Excellent cost-performance ratio for trading decisions